NinevaStudios/nineva-docs/docs/ue-plugins/google-maps-unreal.md

 ![](images/google-maps/new-signing.png)

-## Put the API key in the plugin setting in Project Setings.
+## Put the API key in the plugin setting in Project Settings.

-Go to your Project Settings, find the plugin settings section and place your API keys into the corresponsing Android/iOS fields.
+Go to your Project Settings, find the plugin settings section and place your API keys into the corresponding Android/iOS fields.

 ## Run the Demo Project